Suspected gunman, 3 women found dead after hostages taken at Calif. veterans home

 "Those killed were three wonderful and dedicated women who got up every morning to better the lives of veterans," U.S. Rep. Mike Thompson, who represents the area, said in a statement.
 "Tonight all our hearts are heavy."

-Police found the rental car the suspect is believed to have used parked near the building, and while initially a bomb-sniffing dog alerted on the vehicle no bombs or explosives were found, Childs said.
+Police found the rental car the suspect is believed to have used parked near the building.
+A bomb-sniffing dog initially alerted on the vehicle but no bombs or explosives were found, Childs said.

 The facility opened in 1884 and is home to about 1,000 residents, according to CalVet — including veterans of World War II, the Korean War, the Vietnam War, Desert Storm, and the Iraq and Afghanistan conflicts.